Kinto/kinto.js/docs/upgrading.md

 This page lists the breaking API changes between major versions of Kinto.js, as well as upgrade tips.

+## 8.x to 9.x

+* When fixing #691, the types of values in SyncResultObject.resolved were changed.
+Previously, they were just the resolution for a given record; now, they are {accepted, rejected}, with accepted being the new value.
+Any code using elements of this list (e.g. SyncResultObject.resolved[i]) should now use the accepted property of that element (e.g. SyncResultObject.resolved[i].accepted).

+## 7.x to 8.x

+* As part of #640, some of the expectations of remote transformers were changed.
+Previously, a remote transformer could return anything for a deleted record, and that record would still be deleted.
+Now, if a transformer changes a record's _status, it will be respected.

+## 6.x to 7.x

+* The open() and close() methods were removed from BaseAdapter (#599).
+These were never called by Kinto code.
+You can continue to define these methods and invoke them as you like.

+## 5.x to 6.x

+* The Firefox storage adapter was removed (#562).
+Development on this module has been moved to the Firefox Mercurial repository.

 ## 4.x to 5.x

 * The helper `utils/reduceRecords` was removed (#543)